The Marvelettes: Legacy

-In 2005, the group was awarded two gold plaques for their biggest hits, "Please Mr. Postman" and "Don't Mess with Bill" after the RIAA had certified the singles as million-sellers.
+In 2005, the group was awarded two Gold plaques for their biggest hits, "Please Mr. Postman" and "Don't Mess with Bill" after the RIAA had certified the singles as million-sellers.
 The following year, Horton appeared on the PBS concert special, My Music: Salute to Early Motown, along with other Motown stars from the label's early years.
 Some of the group's recordings were later sampled for songs by rap musicians, most notably Jay-Z's song, "Poppin' Tags", sampled the group's 1970 cover of Smokey Robinson's composition, "After All", from his 2002 album, The Blueprint 2: The Gift & The Curse.

 In 1995, they were honored with the "Pioneer Award" at the Rhythm & Blues Foundation.
 In 2004, the group was inducted to the Vocal Group Hall of Fame.
 In 2006, Marc Taylor issued the biography, The Original Marvelettes: Motown's Mystery Girl Group.
 The group's story had been documented several years before in Goldmine magazine from a 1984 article.

 In 2007, the Marvelettes were voted into the Michigan Rock and Roll Legends Hall of Fame.

 In 2009, as part of Motown's 50th Anniversary celebrations, a new limited-edition triple-CD set on the group entitled The Marvelettes: Forever – The Complete Motown Albums Vol. 1 was released.
 This featured the group's first six albums, some of which had never been released on CD.
-The Marvelettes: Forever More – The Complete Motown Albums Vol. 2, which included their later albums and bonus material, was released in 2011.Their much-covered 1961 million-selling # 1 hit tune "Please Mr Postman" was inducted into the Grammy Hall of Fame in 2011.
+The Marvelettes: Forever More – The Complete Motown Albums Vol. 2, which included their later albums and bonus material, was released in 2011.
+Their often covered million selling number one hit "Please Mr Postman" was inducted into the Grammy Hall of Fame in 2011.

 The Marvelettes were nominated for 2013 induction into the Rock and Roll Hall of Fame.
 They became eligible for induction in 1987.
 Although they did not garner enough votes for induction, they made the ballot a second time for induction in the year 2015.